Arborist – Class A

 - Drive vehicles including carpool cars, lift/chipper trucks, or trailers.

-- Set up and take down of work site.
+- Set up and take down/ clean up of work site

 - Refuel, sharpen and/or operate a chainsaw.